-Azhar is a Field Supervisor at SEACO.
+Azhar is a Project Leader at SEACO.
 He is originally from Muar, Johor and joined SEACO as a Data Collector in April 2017.
 Upon his graduation from UiTM with a Degree in Science Environmental Technology, he gained some work experience through various temporary jobs.

-Raziq is a Field Supervisor at SEACO.
+Raziq is a Project Leader at SEACO.
 He graduated with a Bachelor’s in Science (Hons) from the University of Science Malaysia and previously worked at Majlis Daerah Segamat.
 His is a great team mate with excellent communication skills.

 Fais is a Field Data Collector at SEACO.
 He obtained his Degree in Design (Animation) from UPSI and has worked at Infinite Motion 3D Animation Studio, Raisar Enterprise and Department of Statistics.
 He hails from Muar, Johor.

 Izzat Asyraf joined SEACO as a Data Collector.
 He graduated with a Bachelor of Mechanical Engineering with Honours from University Tun Hussein Onn Malaysia (UTHM).
 Previously he worked at Instrument Technology (INTECH) Tebrau.